tayler-id/ai-agent/README.md

 ## Features

+- **Semantic Memory with LanceDB:** Stores, retrieves, and semantically searches memory entries using LanceDB as a local vector database and OpenAI embeddings for vectorization.
+- **Embedding Pipeline:** All memory entries, code snippets, and documentation are embedded using OpenAI's API and stored in LanceDB for fast semantic retrieval.
+- **Tested Integration:** Includes a test script that verifies the full semantic memory flow (embedding, storage, retrieval, and search) with human-readable output.
 - Robust YouTube transcript retrieval with a 3-step fallback:
   1. Try MCP tool (`get_youtube_video_transcript`)
   2. Fallback to `youtube-transcript-plus` Node.js package